 For more information and ideas, see Linda Hahn Miller’s article about the traveling Suitcase: Bringing Latin America to the Classroom

-“It makes a big difference when students can hold authentic material in their hands and see the creative and intricate work that goes with every piece in the Suitcase” –Current Lender of the Traveling Suitcases.
+“It makes a big difference when students can hold authentic material in their hands and see the creative and intricate work that goes with every piece in the Suitcase” – Borrower testimonial

-Traveling Suitcases at the Center for Latin American Studies at the University of Florida are thematic rather than country specific in order to encourage students to think broadly without erasing difference.
+Traveling Suitcases at the Center for Latin American Studies at the University of Florida are thematic, rather than country-specific, in order to encourage students to think broadly.
+Students will learn to recognize shared cultural, historical, and social phenomena across Latin America while also appreciating the uniqueness of various regions and cultures.

 Click on a suitcase below to see a description, the inventory of items included, and sample lesson plans.